mayankk2308/purge-wrangler/README.md

 **Document Revision**: 6.0.0+

 **purge-wrangler.sh** enables unsupported external GPU configurations on macOS for almost all macs.
+The basic requirements are listed in the table below:

 | Configuration | Specification |
 | :----------- | :-----------: |